pancsta/asyncmachine-go/docs/manual.md

 - `FooFoo` - [negotiation handler](#negotiation-handlers) and **self handler**
 - `BarState` - [final handler](#final-handlers)

-Self handlers provide a simple alternative to [`Multi` states](#multi-states), while fully maintaining [state clocks](#clock-and-context).

 #### Transition Sub-Handler

 **Transition sub-handler** ("H method") is a struct method which does not get called directly by the machine, but like regular handlers, it doesn't require locking.
 Because of which, they can only be called by other handlers (either top-level or other sub-handlers).
 There is a [naming convention](#naming-convention) for these handlers, as well as a suggested signature.
 Sub-handlers have Inversion of Control, while transition handlers remain in control.
-Sub-handler scan block, but need `e.Ctx != nil`.
+Sub-handlers also **can't block**.
 Arguments from the original event can be replaced with `Event.SwapArgs`.

 **Example** - sub-handler methods: